This Step: Get a Learner Permit

 To legally begin practicing driving, you must pass vision and written tests and obtain a Nebraska permit.
 Depending on your age and where you live, you have two options:

-- School Learner’s Permit (LPE)―Allows a student to legally practice driving for a School Permit*; you must be at least 14 but younger than 16 to apply
+- School Learner’s Permit (LPE)―Allows a student to legally practice driving for a School Permit*; you must be at least 14 years old but younger than 16 years old to apply

 Waiving the Written Test